 This action does not free up headroom under the debt limit.
 Rather, it conserves headroom (i.e., it eliminates increases in debt that would count against the debt limit if issued).
-Approximately \$3 to \$13 billion in SLGS are issued per month, although this amount is subject to substantial variation from month to month.
+SLGS issuances have averaged approximately \$4 billion per month, although this amount is subject to substantial variation from month to month.
 Some state and local governments issuing certain types of new debt after the SLGS sales are suspended will have to invest the proceeds in alternative assets in order to remain in compliance with tax law.